fwpushan/SwiftUICodeChallenge/README.md

 - SwiftUI
 ```

+#### Assumption and decisions

+- Segue is view presentation technique for Storyboard.
+Here, we implemented a programmatic invocation of storyboard segue.

+- `LogoUIKViewController.swift` rendering is developed programmatically, hence that is presented.

+- `LogoSwiftUIViewController.swift` (a programmatic subclass of `UIHostingController`) is presenting storyboard `Hosting` view-controller object.
+Here, we invoke segue programmatically.

+- For `SwiftUI` view, we created a programmatic modal presentation with `LogoSwiftViewModal.swift` with dismiss action.

 #### UIKit Version

 In the `ViewController.swift` on touch up of `Logo View Segue` action, the previously created `LogoUIKViewController.swift` controller is presented programmatically.